 Next, we repeated the above analysis on the accuracy scores.
-The Triplet × Group ANOVA revealed a significant main effect of Triplet, F(1, 59) = 39.96, p < .001, $\eta_p^2 = .40$ , indicating statistical knowledge in accuracy as well: more accurate responses for high-probability triplets compared to the low-probability triplets (BF01 < 0.001).
-The main effect of Group was also significant, F(1, 59) = 5.08, p = .03, $\eta_p^2 = .08$ , indicating that the overall difference in accuracy persisted after the change of the instructions; however, according to the Bayesian t-test, the difference was only anecdotal (BF01 = 0.55).
-Importantly, the Triplet × Group interaction did not reach significance, F(1, 59) = 0.85, p = .36, $\eta_p^2 = .01$ , indicating a similar level of statistical knowledge after the change of the instructions (Figure 5).
-The Bayesian comparison of statistical learning between groups also supported the lack of difference, BF01 = 3.53.
+The triplet $\times$ group ANOVA revealed a significant main effect of triplet, F(1, 59) = 39.96, P < 0.001, $\eta_p^2 = 0.40$ , indicating statistical knowledge in accuracy as well: more accurate responses for high-probability triplets compared to the low-probability triplets (BF01 < 0.001).
+The main effect of group was also significant, F(1,59) = 5.08, P = 0.03, $\eta_p^2$ = 0.08, indicating that the overall difference in accuracy persisted after the change of the instructions; however, according to the Bayesian t-test, the difference was only an ecdotal (BF\{01}=0.55).
+Importantly, the triplet $\times$ group interaction did not reach significance, F(1, 59) = 0.85, P = 0.36, $\eta_p^2 = 0.01$ , indicating a similar level of statistical knowledge after the change of the instructions (Fig. 5).
+The Bayesian comparison of statistical learning between groups also supported the lack of difference, $BF{01} = 3.53$ .
 The analysis with the standardized learning scores in accuracy measures revealed comparable results (see Supplementary Materials for details).

-Did the participants develop conscious knowledge about the statistical regularities, and was it different between groups?
+Did the Participants Develop Conscious Knowledge about the Statistical Regularities, and was it Different Between Groups?

-The Inclusion-Exclusion task was administered to reveal whether the acquired statistical knowledge remained implicit or became explicitly accessible for the participants.
-We compared the percentage of the generated high-probability triplets to the chance level separately for the two groups (see Materials and Methods section for details).
+The inclusion-exclusion task was administered to reveal whether the acquired statistical knowledge remained implicit or became explicitly accessible for the participants.
+We compared the percentage of the generated high-probability triplets to the chance level separately for the 2 groups (see Materials and Methods section for details).

-In the Accuracy Group, two participants were excluded from this analysis because they did not follow the instructions.
-Participants in the Accuracy Group generated 32.33% (0.15% SEM) high-probability triplets in the Inclusion condition, which is significantly higher than chance level, t(28) = 4.82, p < .001, BF01 = 0.002.
-In the Exclusion condition, they generated 29.81% (0.12% SEM) high-probability triplets, which is significantly above chance level, t(28) = 4.04, p < .001, BF01 = 0.01, indicating that they could not consciously inhibit the emergence of this knowledge.
-These results show that in the Accuracy Group, knowledge about the statistical regularities remained implicit.
+In the accuracy group, 2 participants were excluded from this analysis because they did not follow the instructions.
+Participants in the accuracy group generated 32.33% (0.15% SEM) high-probability triplets in the Inclusion condition, which is significantly higher than chance level, t(28)=4.82, P < 0.001, BF01=0.002.
+In the exclusion condition, they generated 29.81% (0.12% SEM) high-probability triplets, which is significantly above chance level, t(28) = 4.04, P < 0.001, BF01 = 0.01, indicating that they could not consciously inhibit the emergence of this knowledge.
+These results show that in the accuracy group, knowledge about the statistical regularities remained implicit.

-In the Speed Group, two participants were excluded because they did not follow the instructions.
-Participants in the Speed Group generated 30.34% (0.15% SEM) high-probability triplets in the Inclusion condition, which is significantly above the chance level, t(27) = 3.58, p = .001, BF01 = 0.04.
-They also generated more high-probability triplets than expected by chance in the Exclusion condition, 29.25% (0.21% SEM), t(27) = 2.07, p = .048, BF01 = .99; thus, knowledge about the statistical regularities remained implicit in the Speed Group.
+In the speed group, 2 participants were excluded because they did not follow the instructions.
+Participants in the speed group generated 30.34% (0.15% SEM) high-probability triplets in the inclusion condition, which is significantly above the chance level, t(27) = 3.58, P = 0.001, $BF{01} = 0.04$ .
+They also generated more high-probability triplets than expected by chance in the exclusion condition, 29.25% (0.21% SEM), t(27) = 2.07, P = 0.048, $BF{01} = 0.99$ ; thus, knowledge about the statistical regularities remained implicit in the speed group.